-Home > Wellness Resources > Health Library > Steroid Medicine for Asthma: Myths and Facts
+Home > Be Healthy > Health Library > Steroid Medicine for Asthma: Myths and Facts

 Asthma is more than a day-to-day problem that makes your life difficult.
 Over time it damages your airways and lungs.
 That damage can lead to serious health problems.
 So it's important to keep your asthma under control with medicine.

 Daily controller medicine prevents asthma attacks.
 It helps stop problems before they happen.
 It also reduces inflammation in your lungs.
 These things help you control your asthma.
 A daily controller medicine isn't used to treat an asthma attack, because it works too slowly.

 Quick-relief medicine is for times when you can't prevent symptoms and need to treat them fast.
 It's not intended as the daily medicine you take to control your asthma.